Maxwell-Software-Solutions/NeoNova/EMAIL_SETUP.md

 3. **Authentication errors:**
    - Verify MailerSend credentials are correct
-   - Check if the SMTP password hasn't expired
+   - Confirm the API token has the “Sending emails” scope enabled

 4. **Emails going to spam:**
    - Verify domain authentication in MailerSend